-This section provides information on the annual number of schooldays dedicated to staff development for the most recent three-year period.
+This section provides information on the annual number of school days dedicated to staff development for the most recent three-year period.

 Teachers participate in a variety of District in-services as well as professional development workshops and conferences to enhance their knowledge and instructional skills.
 The Beginning Teacher Support and Assessment (BTSA) program, district workshops, and professional conferences are opportunities for professional development.
 The District continues to train teachers participating in the BTSA program in strategies to deliver a differentiated curriculum with depth and complexity.
 Teachers learn to utilize student assessment results in order to target instruction to better meet the individual needs of students.
 Classified staff members have many opportunities to participate in training designed to enhance their effectiveness with students.
 All district staff members are supported in their efforts to be considered highly gualified under NCLB.
-Additionally, Katella provides support and training in the common assessment process.
-Professional Learning Communities, and AVID methodologies, During the last two years, 2006-2008, teachers have worked on developing and refining their repertoire of teaching strategies.
+Additionally, Katella provides support and training in the common assessment process, Professional Learning Communities, and AVID methodologies.
+An ongoing effort by teachers focuses on developing and refining their repertoire of teaching strategies.
 They measure the success of those strategies through the use of guarterly benchmarks that have been created for all of the core subject areas by class and by some of the elective courses.
-Teachers were released for 1-4 day periods of time to develop these benchmark exams by course levels.
+Through Title I professional development funds, teachers are released for 1-4 day periods of time to develop these benchmark exams by course levels.
 Teachers "unwrapped" the standards, identified which curricula that would best convey the standards content, created pacing guides for a uniform system by course of how and when the curricula would be presented, and designed tests to measure student success in mastering the content.
 Teachers have begun the process of reflection meetings in which they collectively analyze the results of those test to design curriculum adjustment, assessment adjustment, and instructional adjustment.
 The benchmark process and the reflection meetings are the core of the professional learning community process.
-For the last two years Katella has conducted broad reflection and recommendations to the staff through a Leadership Team that has met at least monthly for the last two years.
-During the 2007-08 school year, the leadership team has attended a Orange County Department of Education series of workshops on release days throughout the year to learn and practice the Rick DuFour process of becoming an effective leadership team.
+Katella regularly conducts broad reflection and recommendations to the staff through a Leadership Team that has meets at least monthly.

+The Katella High School leadership team has attended a Orange County Department of Education series of workshops on release days throughout the year to learn and practice the process of becoming an effective leadership team.
 Team member and staff reaction to the workshop effectiveness has been very positive.